fededc88/Li-Ion-Battery-Model-parameters-estimator/README.md

 # Semi-Automatic Li-Ion battery RC model parameters estimator

-Developed by ***Federico Ceccarelli***, in collaboration with Matin Moya and Lucio Santos. for a Li-Ion batterys BMS.
+Developed by ***Federico Ceccarelli***, in collaboration with Matin Moya and Lucio Santos, for a Li-Ion batterys BMS.

 Universidad Nacional de Rosario

 Any kind of Submission are welcome to fededc88@gmail.com